Wednesday, October 30, 2013

 Facts

-Maurice moved to Canada in 1975 and in 1989 became a teacher at the Sir Wilfred Grenfell College of the Memorial University of Newfoundland, as well as getting involved with the Stratford Festival.
-He also wrote Every Inch a Lear, a journal of a production of King Lear starring Peter Ustinov and directed by The Keys of Marinus's Robin Phillips, in Canada in 1982.
-Maurice's mother Mary Donovan was the niece of Irish author and journalist Standish O'Grady.
+Maurice moved to Canada in 1975 and, in 1989, became a teacher at the Sir Wilfred Grenfell College of the Memorial University of Newfoundland, as well as getting involved with the Stratford Festival.
+Maurice also wrote Every Inch a Lear, a journal of a production of King Lear starring Peter Ustinov and directed by The Keys of Marinus's Robin Phillips, in Canada in 1982.
+Maurice's further writing work included editing and publishing Enchanted By Dreams: The Journal of a Revolutionary (1996), which chronicled his father Joe's witnessing of the 1916 Easter Uprising and its aftermath (reprinted as Inside the GPO 1916: A First-Hand Account in 2015).
+He also worked with his brother John on plays such as the unfinished Hang the Bright Colours (1964), The Antonietta, and John Synge Comes Next (1969).

 Martyn Huntley (Warren Earp)